MinaZakaria/online-book-library/README.md

     sail artisan schedule:work
     ```

-## Testing app
+# Testing app
-- use postman collection & environment variables in `./postman` directory to test the app.
+Use postman collection & environment variables in `./postman` directory to test the app.

+# Notifications in real life
+In real life we could use Amazon SNS Service for sending the real notifications to the users

+## New book added to the category
+- We can create a topic for each category in the create category API
+- When someone add category to favourite we should subscribe him to the topic of this category
+- When adding new book to the category, We will only send the BookAddedEvent to this topic.
+- Anyone subscribed to this category will receive a notification with the BoodAddedEvent data.

+## Reminders of Borrowing and Returning Books
+- We can create a topic for each user in the register API
+- we should subscribe the user to his topic each time he login
+- When reminder should be sent, We will only send the Reminder data to this user topic.
+- User will receive a notification with the Reminder data.